NewGaramond/RAG-Vibe/README.md

-# RAG-Vibe
+# RAG-Chill
-Minimalistic RAG App for RAG aficionados
+A chill RAG implementations from some Alan Turing enthusiasts